- Download our Moving to Seoul Guide (PDF)

 Types of accommodation in Seoul

-These are a good option for expats staying in Seoul for a short amount of time.
+While the apartment is by far the most common type of housing in Seoul, there are other options for expats to consider.
+Serviced apartments are a good option for expats staying in Seoul for a short amount of time.
 They are usually furnished and offer services like cleaning and a foyer concierge, and amenities such as a swimming pool and gym.
-These are usually quite expensive compared with non-serviced apartments.
+These are usually quite expensive compared to non-serviced apartments.

-A private house is ideal for an expat family, but unfortunately these are few and far between in a city like Seoul.
+An officetel is a unit within a high-rise building that houses both office and residential space.
+These apartments are usually furnished and are quite popular with young expats and students.
+A private house is ideal for an expat family, but unfortunately, these are extremely rare in a city like Seoul.
 Expats living on the outskirts of the city might, however, be lucky enough to find one.

 Finding accommodation in Seoul